sashirestela/cleverclient/README.md

 ## 💡 Description

-CleverClient is a Java library that simplifies requesting client-side Http services using annotated interfaces and methods.
-CleverClient uses behind the scenes the well-known Http client libraries: [Java's HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) (by default) or [Square's OkHttp](https://square.github.io/okhttp/) (adding a dependency).
+CleverClient is a Java library that simplifies requesting client-side Http services and websockets using annotated interfaces and methods.
+CleverClient uses behind the scenes two out-of-box Http client libraries: [Java's HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) (by default) or [Square's OkHttp](https://square.github.io/okhttp/) (adding a dependency).

 ## 📘 How to Use